-Ms. Freitas Costa has a degree in Production Engineering from the Polytechnic School of the University of São Paulo and an MBA from the Samuel Curtis Johnson School of Management at Cornell University, USA.
+Ms. Costa has a degree in Production Engineering from the Polytechnic School of the University of São Paulo and an MBA from the Samuel Curtis Johnson School of Management at Cornell University, USA.
 She is currently a partner at Prada Assessoria Empresarial and Board Member of Localiza S.A., Mapfre, and Embraer.
 She is also a Member of the Audit Committee and Coordinator of the Strategy Committee of the corporation Votorantim Cimentos.
-In the past 5 years, Ms. Freitas Costa worked at Insper University between 2010 and 2015.
-From 2001 to 2010, Ms. Freitas Costa served as CEO of Booz Allen Hamilton operations (today known as Strategy&).
-She has also served as a Board Member of Sadia, Gafisa, Technip, RBS Mídia and Marcopolo, in addition to being a member of the Board Committee at the corporations Votorantim Industrial and Bematech.
+From 2010 to 2015, Ms. Costa worked at Insper.
+From 2001 to 2010, Ms. Costa served as CEO of Booz Allen Hamilton operations (today known as Strategy&).
+She has also served as a member of the Board of Directors of Sadia, Gafisa, Technip, RBS Mídia and Marcopolo, in addition to being a member of the Board Committee at the corporations Votorantim Industrial and Bematech.
 Key Contributions for the Company: Strategic Planning; Management; and Business Vision.